Shreyas4/NeevaEditor/README.md

 The above changes to the basic data structure were done because strings are faster for searches (contains, index, compare) whereas bytes are faster in creation operations (replace, concat)

+To run the program:
+execute the following command
+go test -bench=. editor_test.go